 Income Tax Refunds and SBA Loans

 You might be wondering, “What do income tax refunds have to do with SBA loans?”
-Well, if you’re expecting a sizable tax refund, that could be used to offset your SBA loan debt.
+Well, if you’re expecting a sizable tax refund, that could be used to offset your loan debt.
 Some people use their income tax refunds as a form of repayment.
 However, if you’re filing for bankruptcy, the court might seize your tax refund to pay off your creditors, including the SBA.
 So, think twice before you count on that refund to bail you out.

 The Importance of Legal Advice